nikki-amiefong/ITFPatternTraining/README.md

 Can be used to score patterns of two competitors, using 0.2 deductions from a starting score of 10.0.
 This is designed to be used when scoring according to the *[2022 scoring rules](https://itftkd.sport/wp-content/uploads/2022/04/Official-ITF-Rules-of-Competition-Version-2022v1.pdf#page=68)* from itftkd.sport.

+This is designed to be used on a mobile device, in landscape orientation - the layout isn't helpful in portrait.

 ## Author

 Nikki Amie-Fong